MuhammadHamzaAmir/Comment-Dead-Code/README.md

 7. The above mentioned unused methods are commented & and we can check the code in `class_file.py`.

-8. The output we get after running the above mentioned command.
+8. The output we get after running the above mentioned command is

     ```
     <--- Unused Methods --->